kateeggert/CSC120-A6/bugLog.md

 ## Bug 1
-Brief description: Computer - the method setOS sets the new OS to "None", instead of to the newOS parameter Failed unit test: test_setOS
+Brief description: Computer - the method setOS does not accurately set the new OS, instead it sets it to "None" Failed unit test: test_setOS

 ## Bug 2